mozilla-iam/mozilla-iam/README.md

 ## 2 Stage Access validation

 Mozilla IAM validates identity using one or more factors.
-It also validates authorization, or access using at one or more authorization stages.
+It also validates authorization, or access, using at one or more authorization stages.
-The common case is a user account access behind verified by the access provider at a high-level using broad groups or roles.
+The common case is a user account's access behind verified by the access provider at a high-level using broad groups or roles.
 The RP (Relying Party) will then perform the same or/and additional verification, which may allow specific access within the application.

-Ex: A reviewer may have a 'Staff' role and granted access at the first stage verification.
-The reviewer then gets access to the reviewer features in the application, an access which is granted by the 2nd stage verification (i.e. RP verification).
+Ex: A reviewer may have a 'Staff' role and is granted access at the first stage verification.
+The reviewer then gets access to the reviewer features in the application, access which is granted by the 2nd stage verification (i.e. RP verification).

 ![2stages](/imgs/2stageaccess.png?raw=true "2 Stages Access Diagram")